syphon-lang/syphon/README.md

 # Syphon

-A general-purpose programming language for scripting an all sort of stuff
+A general-purpose programming language for scripting and all sort of stuff

 ## Documentation